costa-rica/KyberVision18Db/README.md

 ![Logo](./docs/images/kyberVisionLogo01.png)

-A Sequelize SQLite module for the KyberVisionAPI12 and microservices suite of applications.
+A Sequelize SQLite module for the KyberVisionAPI14 and microservices suite of applications.

+## update from version 12

+- we are using YouTube to stream the videos

 ## installation